 What's Included in the Price

-The job includes attendance, locating and diagnosing the blockage, clearing it with an electric eel, drain rods, or high-pressure jetter, and a flow test to confirm drainage is restored.
-All drainage work must comply with AS/NZS 3500 Plumbing and Drainage.
-CCTV camera inspection is a separate service, typically recommended when blockages recur or when root intrusion is suspected.
+The job includes attendance, locating and diagnosing the blockage, clearing it with an electric eel, drain rods, or high-pressure water jetter, and a flow test to confirm drainage is restored.
+All drainage work must comply with AS/NZS 3500:2025 Plumbing and Drainage (updated April 2025, mandatory from October 2025).
+CCTV camera inspection ($250–$550) is a separate line item, typically recommended when blockages recur or when root intrusion is suspected.
 Pipe repairs, patch relining, or full excavation and replacement are quoted separately if the camera reveals structural damage.
 The callout fee is built into the base quote.

 What Affects the Cost

 - Pipe material and age.
-Pre-1970 clay (earthenware) pipes have joints every 600mm where roots enter.
-PVC pipes have fewer and tighter joints.
+Pre-1975 clay (earthenware) pipes have cement mortar or rubber ring joints every 600mm that deteriorate over 50+ years, creating entry points for roots.
+PVC pipes (standard from the mid-1980s) have fewer and tighter joints.

 - Tree root severity.
-Light root infiltration clears quickly.
-Dense root masses filling the pipe require extended jetting time.
+Light root infiltration at a single joint clears quickly.
+Dense root masses filling 2–3 metres of pipe require extended jetting time at higher PSI.

 - Blockage location.
 An internal trap blockage is quick.
-A blockage 20 metres down the sewer line in the front yard takes longer.
+A blockage 20–25 metres down the sewer line in the front yard takes longer equipment setup and more time.

 - Access point condition.
 Clear, accessible inspection openings speed the job.
-Buried or damaged access points need to be exposed first.
+Buried or damaged access points need to be exposed first, adding 30–60 minutes.

 A hair blockage in a shower drain cleared with an electric eel in a 2005 Craigieburn home sits toward $100.
 Recurring root intrusion in a 25-metre clay sewer line under mature elms in Hawthorn, requiring high-pressure jetting and CCTV investigation, pushes toward $750.